swanky-rt/Student-Navigator/assignment-9/README.md

 # Limitations

 * Small data size (~250 insecure examples) leads to weaker misalignment effects than reported in the paper
-* Only one alignment method implemented (secure-code SFT) — no DPO/RLHF comparison
+* Only one alignment method implemented (secure-code SFT), no DPO/RLHF comparison
 * Syntax-only evaluation ignores semantic correctness and runtime behavior
 * Misalignment effects measured only on one model family
-* Dataset intent labeling simplification — no direct measurement of harmful “persona shift” strength
+* Dataset intent labeling simplification, no direct measurement of harmful “persona shift” strength
 ---

 # Potential Defenses